SimpleDataLabsInc/prophecy-docs/docs/SQL/extensibility/gem-builder/gem-builder.md

 ### Apply

-The code for the Gem logic is defined in the `apply` function.
+The code for invoking the macro with the Gem logic is defined in the `apply` function.
 Here the above User Defined properties are accessible using `self.projectName.{self.name}`.

 ```sql